jayslbrte/playvoxTest/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env files

+**For UITests .env**

         username=Mngr436006

         password=EdAzYna

         testpassword=Test@123

+**For APITests .env**

+        user=admin

+        pword=password123

 ## Running Tests